andresMen1274/Hybrid-Security-Platform/README.md

 - Source IP correlation
 - Alert triage

-Now I will like to look at the logs generated as a result of this.
+Now we will investigate the brute force logs that Wazuh collected.
 Login to the Wazuh dashboard and enter the credintals.
 Select Modiules -> security Events and enter the number 4625(this number correlates to failed login attempts).

 <img width="1047" height="535" alt="image" src="https://github.com/user-attachments/assets/918492ba-a63c-42ea-8af2-c8db87b0f1e4" />